-- Click to hide answer - You can get help for any command, action, or option in Zowe CLI by issuing the command 'zowe -help'. - For information about the available commands in Zowe CLI, see Command Groups. - If you have questions, the Zowe Slack space is the place to ask our community!
+- You can get help for any command, action, or option in Zowe CLI by issuing the command 'zowe -help'. - For information about the available commands in Zowe CLI, see Command Groups. - If you have questions, the Zowe Slack space is the place to ask our community!